kytulendu/rra-krr/rrowl.md

 While the power he received was superb and cool, it a bit more like a curse as his default form was now that of eldritch monster thingy that make him difficult with others, as in his universe and probably other too, this form is beyond mortal being to comprehend, or more likely it did some kind of mind trick to the one seeing him, so anyone looking at him will probably gone nut. along with unsustainable hunger for living being fresh, blood and... soul? that still linger in his mind, even when he was in Rra-krr form.

-He also have some kind of precognition abilities as sometimes he have a vision of very important things that will happen in near future in his dreams, this greatly enhanced to be terribly accurate after the Hidden Temple Incident.
+He also have some kind of precognition abilities as sometimes he have a vision of very important things that will or may happen in near future in his dreams, this greatly enhanced to be terribly accurate after the Hidden Temple Incident.

 He can also disguise himself to any living being that other(s) is expected to see or he expected other(s) to see, even in Fanged God form (feral form) or in true form, by using his psychic abilities to project false perception of him self.
 Although, the down side is it only affect the mind, not his physical body, so any machine can still detect him, in Rra-krr form it require lots of concentration and he would unable to feel/sense emotional state or thought of those around him if not taking Nepeta-Leaves extract due to limitation of Rra-krr’s physiology.